 - On–campus advertising that portrays drinking as a solution to personal, academic, or professional problems or as necessary for social, sexual, or academic success.

-- Any advertising promoting the use of alcoholic beverages which places an emphasis on quantity and frequency of use.
+- Any promotion and/or advertising of alcoholic beverages placing an emphasis on quantity and frequency of use.

 - Advertising and other promotional campus activities associating alcoholic beverage consumption with the performance of tasks that are unlawful while under the influence of alcohol such as operating a motor vehicle.

 - Sponsorship of events or activities that emphasizes alcohol or illicit drug use.

 Under Minnesota State Mankato Recognized Student Organizations, Privileges and Responsibilities policy, the Student Government may assign disciplinary sanctions and other consequences when organizations are found responsible for a policy violation.